Shabbat: Welcoming Shabbat

 Honoring Shabbat (kavod Shabbat) on Preparation Day (Friday) includes bathing, having a haircut and cleaning and beautifying the home (with flowers, for example).

 Days in the Jewish calendar start at nightfall, therefore many Jewish holidays begin at such time.
 According to Jewish law, Shabbat starts a few minutes before sunset.
 Candles are lit at this time.
-It is customary in many communities to light the candles 18 minutes before sundown (tosefet Shabbat, although sometimes 36 minutes), and most printed Jewish calendars adhere to this custom.
+The most common custom is to light Shabbat candles 18 minutes before sundown (tosefet Shabbat, literally "adding to Shabbat"), and most printed Jewish calendars adhere to this custom, though the amount of time added in different communities can range from 15 minutes (including in the United Kingdom and by Satmar Hasidim) and the custom in Jerusalem to begin the Sabbath 40 minutes before the sun sets.

 The Kabbalat Shabbat service is a prayer service welcoming the arrival of Shabbat.
 Before Friday night dinner, it is customary to sing two songs, one "greeting" two Shabbat angels into the house ("Shalom Aleichem" -"Peace Be Upon You") and the other praising the woman of the house for all the work she has done over the past week ("Eshet Ḥayil" -"Woman Of Valour").
+In modern times, many composers have written sacred music for use during the Kabbalat Shabbat observance, including Robert Strassburg and Samuel Adler.

 After blessings over the wine and challah, a festive meal is served.
 Singing is traditional at Sabbath meals.
-In modern times, many composers have written sacred music for use during the Kabbalat Shabbat observance, including Robert Strassburg and Samuel Adler.

-According to rabbinic literature, God via the Torah commands Jews to observe (refrain from forbidden activity) and remember (with words, thoughts, and actions) Shabbat, and these two actions are symbolized by the customary two Shabbat candles.
+According to rabbinic literature, God via the Torah commands Jews about Shabbat in the Ten Commandments using the word to observe (refrain from forbidden activity) in the Book of Exodus and remember (with words, thoughts, and actions) in the Book of Deuteronomy, and that these two actions are symbolized by the customary two Shabbat candles.
 Candles are lit usually by the woman of the house (or else by a man who lives alone).
 Some families light more candles, sometimes in accordance with the number of children.

 Other rituals

 Shabbat is a day of celebration as well as prayer.
 It is customary to eat three festive meals: Dinner on Shabbat eve (Friday night), lunch on Shabbat day (Saturday), and a third meal (a Seudah shlishit) in the late afternoon (Saturday).
 It is also customary to wear nice clothing (different from during the week) on Shabbat to honor the day.

 Many Jews attend synagogue services on Shabbat even if they do not do so during the week.
 Services are held on Shabbat eve (Friday night), Shabbat morning (Saturday morning), and late Shabbat afternoon (Saturday afternoon).

 With the exception of Yom Kippur, days of public fasting are postponed or advanced if they coincide with Shabbat.

-Mourners sitting shivah (week of mourning subsequent to the death of a spouse or first-degree relative) outwardly conduct themselves normally for the duration of the day and are forbidden to display public signs of mourning.
+Mourners sitting shivah (week of mourning subsequent to the death of a spouse or first-degree relative) continue their mourning in private, while outwardly conducting themselves normally for the duration of the day and are forbidden to display public signs of mourning.

 Although most Shabbat laws are restrictive, the fourth of the Ten Commandments in Exodus is taken by the Talmud and Maimonides to allude to the positive commandments of Shabbat.
 These include: